aussielunix/edld/README.md

 * protocol to process
 * outputs

-The immediate goal is to be able to retrieve data from my [Current Cost Envir](http://www.currentcost.com/product-envir.html) and dump into a db.
-Long term goal is to be able to read data from almost anything and to send it to almost anywhere.

 ## Input Sources

 This can be a variety of things, you just need to write the source plugin.